Corporate Culture Integration Workshop

 - To kick-start or improve the collaboration process with an outsourcing partner.

 Integrating corporate cultures is not about compromising.
-Actually, we don’t believe compromises is a good solution at all because none of the parties involved gets what they originally aimed at.
+Actually, we don’t believe compromises are a good solution at all because none of the parties involved gets what they originally aimed at.
 With the Gugin Corporate Culture Integration Workshop, you will learn that there is a different way where we build on the strength each culture has.
 Think of the situation where you are eating a meal with a Knife, a Fork and a Spoon.
 The three tools are very different, but by combining their individual strengths you are able to eat a huge variety of food.
 Your brain does the cultural integration automatically.
 We want you to think the same way when it comes to integrating people i.e. from different companies, different departments, from different professions from different countries and so on.

 Purpose of the Corporate Culture Integration workshop